Timing the Market Part II: Income Needs in Relation to Portfolio Value

 It starts with basic math.
 Find out how much you would like to spend on an annual basis and take that as a percentage of your total assets.

-The higher percentage of income you need, the more assets need to be protected and the sooner you need to eliminate risk.
+The higher the percentage of income you need, the more assets need to be protected and the sooner you need to eliminate risk.
 And the lower the percentage of income you need, the less assets need to be protected and the less you need to worry about making quick decisions.

 Here’s a quick guideline for income percentages…